jfecher/ante-website/content/blog/simplification_through_addition.md

 ```

 With the new shared mode being the default, Ante is essentially now an impure functional language
-built on top of a somewhat lower-level rust-like procedural language.
+built on top of a somewhat lower-level rust-like procedural core.
 Users of high-level languages
 like Python today often rely on libraries written in C for speed.
 It will be quite nice for users
 to use Ante as a high level language and directly be able to leverage libraries written in owned mode
 for a bit of extra performance.